 Price: Free

-Deepin Screenshot is another open-source screenshot program that you can download for free.
+Deepin Screenshot is another open-source screenshot tool for Linux that you can download for free.
 It doesn’t include video-screen recording, but it does have photo-editing capabilities.
 And, unlike some of the other screenshot tools available today, it allows users to delay a screenshot.
 In other words, you can automate and schedule the screenshot process if you want to capture a specific function or activity on your screen at a particular time.
 It also includes functions that allow users to adjust the image resolution and share screenshots to social media.

 Key features: